 Good laboratory practices recommend the use of appropriate controls.
-There are two types of controls for the EpiTuub® Calprotectin/i-FOB DUO test, the internal procedural control and external controls.
+There are two types of controls for the EpiTuub® Calprotectin test, the internal procedural control and external controls.

-- 1. Internal procedural control: Each EpiTuub® Calprotectin/ i-FOB DUO test has built-in procedural controls.
-They will appear if the test has been performed correctly, sample wicking has occurred and the reagents are reactive.
-It does not ensure that the test line antibody is accurately detecting the presence or absence of calprotectin or occult blood in the tested fecal sample. - 2.
+- 1. Internal procedural control: Each EpiTuub® Calprotectin test has a built-in procedural control.
+It will appear if the test has been performed correctly, sample wicking has occurred and the reagents are reactive.
+It does not ensure that the test line antibody is accurately detecting the presence or absence of calprotectin in the test fecal sample. - 2.
 External controls: It is recommended to use external positive controls.
 The external positive controls are not provided with this kit, but are commercially available from Epitope Diagnostics.
 External controls are used to assure that the test line antibody is reactive.
 However, external controls will not detect an error in performing the patient sample test procedure.
-It is recommended that the external controls be tested once per kit.
+It is recommended that the external control be tested once per kit.